Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver

 \Cref{prop:pagerank} bounds the mean square PageRank error in the Euclidean norm.
-The variance term decays at a rate at least $\mathcal{O}(m^{-1})$, and it decays more rapidly when the entries of $\bm{x}$ are decaying rapidly.
+The variance term decays at a rate at least $\mathcal{O}(m^{-1})$, and it decays more rapidly than $\mathcal{O}(m^{-1})$ when the entries of $\bm{x}$ are decaying rapidly.
 Moreover, we observe that the entries of $\bm{x}$ must decay rapidly if $\bm{P}$ is sparse, which is typically the case in PageRank problems.
-We present the following sparsity-based estimate. \begin{lemma}[Decay of the solution] Consider a personalized PageRank problem $\bm{x} = \alpha \bm{P} \bm{x} + (1 - \alpha) \bm{e}_r$, in which each column of $\bm{P}$ has at most $q$ nonzero entries, where $q \geq 2$.
-Then, the entries of the solution $\bm{x}$ are guaranteed to satisfy
+We present the following sparsity-based estimate. \begin{lemma}[Decay of entries in the PageRank vector] Consider the personalized PageRank problem $\bm{x} = \alpha \bm{P} \bm{x} + (1 - \alpha) \bm{e}_i$, and assume each column of $\bm{P}$ has at most $q$ nonzero entries, where $q \geq 2$.
+Then the entries of the solution $\bm{x}_\star$ satisfy

 \end{lemma} \begin{proof}[Proof of \cref{lem:decay_rate}] Let $\textup{dist}(i, j)$ denote the length of the shortest path